 Your wedding day is a special day that you will treasure for the rest of your life.
 However, it is also a legal status that requires certain terms to make it “proper”.
 Therefore, it is important to add a little of your own personality to the event.
 Here, we are going to explore some ways that you can do just that.

-A vibrant city rich in history, Bristol offers a plethora of wedding venue options from traditional manor houses to stately homes.
-Neighbouring the Cotswolds and the beautiful World Heritage Site of Bath, it’s unsurprising to hear Bristol offers some fabulous manor house wedding venues, jam-packed with history and rolling views of the countryside.
+The manor house epitomises the romantic vision of a grand wedding.
+As a vibrant city rich in history, Bristol offers a plethora of these wedding venue options.
+Neighbouring the Cotswolds and the beautiful World Heritage Site of Bath, it’s unsurprising that Bristol offers some fabulous manor house wedding venues, jam-packed with history and enjoying views of the rolling countryside.